vishwanathakuthota/RetrievalGPT/README.md

 ## Usage

-1. Start the retrieval system server:
+1. Start the retrieval of info from your terminal:

 ```bash
 python RetrievalGPT.py